dd010101/vyos-jenkins/readme.md

 You should check on the Jenkins **Build History** from time to time and/or before you build ISO to make sure all is going well.
 This is the same way how the official repository works.

+There is also option to shut down the OS and use it only when you need it.
+The Jenkins checks if any package needs rebuild in 1 hour interval, the check if 1 hour elapsed happens each 15th minute of hour.
+So if you boot the OS and start the Jenkins, then in worse case you would need to wait up to 15 minutes (to the closest 15th minute of hour), before rebuild of package would start.
+Then you shall wait before the **Build Queue** and **Build Executor Status** is empty, then make sure no build failed in the **Build History**, after this you can use build-iso.sh again.

 You could be also interested in the [Smoketest](#smoketest).
 If something isn't right, then see [Something is wrong](#something-is-wrong).